Back Up Redshift data to SQL Server through SSIS

 Rapidly create and deploy powerful .NET applications that integrate with Amazon Redshift data.

-Easily back up data to SQL Server using the CData ADO.NET Provider for Redshift.
-This example uses an SSIS workflow to populate a database with Redshift data.
+Effortlessly backup data to SQL Server by utilizing the CData ADO.NET Provider for Redshift.
+In this article, we will employ an SSIS workflow to populate a database with Redshift data data.

 1. Open Visual Studio and create a new Integration Services project.